milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/Welcome dinner.md

 *Rich, savoury umami explodes in my mouth, sending goosebumps down my arms.
 The tender beef, perfectly cooked potatoes, and carrots melt together into a harmonious blend of tastes that dance on my tastebuds.*

 Emi: "Mmm, that's delicious!
-I feel like I'm ascending. . ."
+I feel like I'm ascending."

 Annelise: "Thank goodness, I'm glad you like it."